A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

 \subsubsection{AIC and BIC criteria}

 Information criteria based on Akaike and Bayesian information are natural best subset selection techniques for summary statistic dimension reduction in ABC analyses.
-We introduce and develop these criteria in Section \ref{section:new:aicbic}.
+We introduce and develop these criteria in Section~\ref{sectionnewaicbic}.

-\subsection{Projection techniques}
+\subsection{Projection Techniques}

 Selecting a best subset of summary statistics from $s=(s_1,\ldots,s_p)$ suffers from the problem that it may require several statistics to provide the same information content as a single, highly informative statistic that was not specified in the initial set, $s$.
-To avoid this, projection techniques aim to combine the elements of $s$ through linear or non-linear transformations, in order to construct a potentially much lower dimensional set of highly informative statistics.
+To avoid this, projection techniques aim to combine the elements of $s$ through linear or nonlinear transformations, in order to construct a potentially much lower-dimensional set of highly informative statistics.

 One of the main advantages of projection techniques is that, unlike best subset selection methods, they scale well with increasing numbers of summary statistics.
-They can handle large numbers of possibly uninformative summary statistics, in addition to accounting for high levels of inter-dependence and multicollinearity.
-A minor disadvantage of projection techniques is that the final sets of projected summary statistics typically (but not universally) lack interpretability.
+They can handle large numbers of possibly uninformative summary statistics, in addition to accounting for high levels of interdependence and multicollinearity.
+A~minor disadvantage of projection techniques is that the final sets of projected summary statistics typically (but not universally) lack interpretability.
 In addition, most projection methods require the specification of a hyperparameter that governs the number of projections to perform.